RichaoWang/RobotSimulation/README.md

 </h1>

 <p align="center">
-  Robot arm control software based on Qt Widget implementation, this project is mainly used to learn the use of OpenGL
+The robot arm control software is implemented based on Qt Widget.
+This project is mainly used to learn the use of OpenGL and learn robot kinematics
 </p>

 <div align=center>